 Second flush Darjeeling teas are more complex and unlike any other tea.

 Second flush teas are an amazing, well-rounded, mature and fruity flavored tea.
-It is a slightly less astringent tea and some think even better than the first flush.
+It is slightly less astringent tea and some think even better than the first flush.
 These are my personal favorites.

 Third Autumnal Flush Darjeeling Tea

-Autumnal teas are produced October through November following the late summer monsoons.
+Autumnal teas are produced from October through November following the late summer monsoons.
 They are similar in character to second flush teas.